jarecoo/practice/notes.md

 - “Consciously consider whom you allow into your life - not like some snobby elitist, but like someone who is trying to cultivate the best life possible” The Daily Stoic, p.79
 - “You are the average of the 5 people you spend the most time with” Jim Rohn; The Happiness Equation, p.252
 - “Tell me whom you consort with and I will tell you who you are” Goethe, in The Daily Stoic, p.79
-- Nothing is more important than family, pick family first
+- Nothing is more important than family, pick family first.
+(Family being defined as those individuals on whom you can best count for support and affection, ideally this should be blood relatives, but it can also be close friends)
 - “When you and your partner fight, remember it’s you and her vs the problem, not vs each other.”
 - “Where you invest your love, you invest your life” -Mumford and Sons, Awake my Soul
 - “Today study after study shows the it is our social connections that are the single biggest driver or our happiness.” -The Happiness Equation, p.114
 - On healthy relationships, romantic loves should naturally shift more toward attachment.
 Make sure you and your partner are worthy of each other’s full, trusting attachment.
 - Find who you are and love yourself for it.
+- “To love another person is to see the face of God” - Les Miserables
 - “The lesson I have learned is when someone you love is doing something that hurts you.
 Don't try and control them by making them stop.
 Rather have the courage to break up with them when they continue to do the thing you told them hurts you.
 If they wont stop, they don't love you and you should move on.”
 - “It’s impossible to love someone and control them at the same time” - Terry Crews.
 - Love is pure, unbiased appreciation of and compassion for another, and therefore comes without expectation of how the other should behave or be.
 To love someone is to let them be, without putting on them your expectation for what they might be or reciprocate.
 Therefore, you cannot control someone and love them at the same time.
-If they love you, they will reciprocate your love and appreciation for who you are, without putting on you the expectation of behavior or reciprocation.
+If they love you, they will reciprocate your love and appreciation for who you are, without putting on you the expectation of behavior, being, or reciprocation.
 This is why love and trust, especially in a committed romantic relationship, are so intertwined, and why love without trust is a rotten thing.
 This is unconditional love.
 - It’s not your job to keep the people you love happy.
 You individually be happy and bring that to the relationship.
 - “You cannot make a person happy.
 You can make a person smile, you can make a person feel good, you can make a person laugh, but whether or not a person is happy is deeply and totally and utterly out of your control…I said to Jada ’That’s it.
 I retire from trying to make you happy.
 I need you to go make yourself happy….’
 And after we cracked the hell up we realized we had come into this false romantic concept that somehow when we got married that we would become one.
 And what we realized is that we were two completely separate people on two completely separate individual journeys and that we were choosing to walk our separate journeys together, but her happiness was her responsibility and my happiness was my responsibility.
 And we decided that we were gonna find our individual, internal private separate joy, and then we were gonna present ourselves to the relationship and two each other already happy, not coming to each other begging, with our empty cups out _demanding_ that she fill my cup and she meet my needs.
 It’s unfair and its kind of unrealistic and can be destructive to place the responsibility for your happiness on anybody other than yourself.” - Will Smith, Instagram Video,
 - “If you love someone, set them free.
 If they come back they're yours; if they don't they never were.” -Richard Bach